luxonis/depthai-docs-website/_includes/openvino_step.md

+OpenVINO is only required if you intend to do model conversion and/or train your own model.
+The DepthAI examples will run without OpenVINO having been installed.

 [Follow the guide for your operating system](https://docs.openvinotoolkit.org/2019_R2/index.html) on openvinotoolkit.org.

 DepthAI requires OpenVINO version `2019_R3`.
 You can specify this version on the OpenVINO download page: